 Newer technology

 As an industry, digital x-ray technology is advancing and has shifted more towards the continued development and improvement of DR technology vs CR systems.
 While you can still purchase CR systems, they are becoming less popular as the industry continues shifting towards DR panels.
-With wireless DR panels offering more portability and many DR panels are using cesium iodide (CsI) versus gadolinium oxysulfide (GOS) as the scintillators which allows for extremely high quality digital images, there are now even more reasons to adopt the newer technology of DR panels.
+With wireless DR panels offering more portability and many DR panels using cesium iodide (CsI) versus gadolinium oxysulfide (GOS) as the scintillators, which allow for extremely high-quality digital images, there are now even more reasons to adopt the newer technology of DR panels.
 With CR technology, the image quality can deteriorate if there are issues with the IP not being fully erased by the CR reader or if debris gets into the cassette.

 Saves Time